Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Enter Dasharo Setup Menu
 1. Enter **Dasharo System Features**
 1. Enter **Power Management Options**
-1. Set **Battery Start Threshold** to desired value
+1. Set **Battery Start Charge Threshold** to desired value
 1. Wait for the DUT to discharge its battery to the previously set level.

 **Expected result**

-The DUT should power down and, after rebooting, report that the battery is is critically low.
+When the battery reaches the start charge threshold, the DUT should power down.

 ## ECR001.004 Battery stop charge threshold